 When I was young and living with my future in-laws in Norway, my to-be mother-in-law would ask me each morning, “Did you sleep well?”
 Being a woman in my early twenties, I remember thinking, “Why is she so concerned about sleep?”
 As I later found out, my mother-in-law often struggled with sleeping, and the problem progressed as she aged.

-In today’s day and age, my mother-in-law’s story is all too common.
+Today, my mother-in-law’s story is all too common.
 One in three adults in the United States report getting less than seven hours of sleep per night, and approximately 50 to 70 million Americans suffer from chronic sleep disorders.
 Furthermore, these already-high rates are on the rise.

 Poor sleep habits may in part be due to long work hours, night shifts, technology and chronic illnesses, like obesity and depression.
 But there is also another factor at play.
 As we age, the body’s natural production of melatonin decreases, starting around the age of forty.
 Since melatonin is the prime regulator of our internal “body clock,” this decrease can have a profound impact on our sleep.